nzdeveloper009/outfitShop/README.md

 # outfitShop
-This is mini affordable function outfit app where multiple outfitter shop can sell their products and  interact with multiple user and in this project firebase is used.
+This is mini affordable function outfit android application where multiple outfitter shop can sell their products and  interact with multiple user and in this project firebase is used.

 #Features: